samydurai/DiscussNow/README.md

-# discuss-now
+# DiscussNow
-Discuss now is a platform to discuss anything just like a forum.
+DiscussNow is a platform to discuss anything just like a forum.
 This application is built using Spring Boot and Hibernate.
 Platform supports Google OAuth as well.

 Setup Instructions :